Chatham Islands: State services

-Economy
+Economy and infrastructure

 Most of the Chatham Island economy is based on fishing and crayfishing, with only a fragment of the economic activity in adventure tourism.
 This economic mix has been stable for the past 50 years, as little infrastructure or population is present to engage in higher levels of industrial or telecommunications activity.

-Air Chathams has its head office in Te One.

-Electricity generation

-Two 225 kW wind turbines and diesel generators provide power on Chatham Island, at costs of five to ten times that of electricity on the main islands of New Zealand.
+Two 225 kW wind turbines and diesel generators provide mains power on Chatham Island, at costs of five to ten times that of electricity on the main islands of New Zealand.
 During 2014, 65% of the electricity was generated from diesel generators, the balance from wind.
-For heating, electricity comes second to wood and, in 2013, solar power contributed about a third as much as mains-generated electricity.
+For heating, electricity comes second to wood.
+In 2013, solar power contributed about a third as much as mains-generated electricity.